 Therefore, the calculation of Daily Volatility will be,

 Now, the annualized volatility is calculated by multiplying the square root of 252 to the daily volatility,

 Therefore, the calculation of Annualized Volatility will be,

 Annualized volatility = √252 * 8.1316

 Therefore, the daily volatility and annualized volatility of Apple Inc.’s stock price is calculated to be 8.1316 and 129.0851, respectively.

 Relevance and Use

-From the point of view of an investor, it is very important to understand the concept of volatility because it refers to the measure of risk or uncertainty pertaining to the quantum of changes in the value of a security or stock.
-Higher volatility indicates that the value of the stock can be spread out over a larger range of values which eventually means that the value of the stock can potentially move in either direction significantly over a short period of time.
-On the other hand, lower volatility indicates that the value of the stock would not fluctuate much and will continue to remain stable over the period of time.
+From the point of view of an investor, it is essential to understand the concept of volatility because it refers to the measure of risk or uncertainty pertaining to the quantum of changes in the value of a security or stock.
+Higher volatility indicates that the value of the stock can be spread out over a larger range of values, which eventually means that the value of the stock can potentially move in either direction significantly over a short period.
+On the other hand, lower volatility indicates that the value of the stock would not fluctuate much and will continue to remain stable over the period.

-One of the major application of volatility is the Volatility Index or VIX which was created by the Chicago Board of Options Exchange.
+One of the major applications of volatility is the Volatility Index or VIX, which was created by the Chicago Board of Options Exchange.
 VIX is a measure of the 30-day expected volatility of the U.S. stock market computed based on real-time quote prices of S&P 500 call and put options.

-This has been a guide to Volatility Formula.
-Here we discuss how to calculate the Daily and Annualized Volatility along with the practical example and downloadable excel sheet.
+This article has been a guide to Volatility Formula.
+Here we discuss how to calculate the Daily and Annualized Volatility and the practical example and downloadable excel sheet.
 You can learn more about accounting from the following articles –